What are the differences between "open-" and "closed-" heart operations?

 After Surgery

 After surgery, most infants can be fed enterally (in the gut) after a day or two.
 But even when the child is not being fed formula or milk, nutrition is being delivered in an intravenous (IV) form.
-In more limited situations, simple IV fluids containing sugar-water will suffice.
+In more limited situations, simple IV fluids containing sugar-water will work.
 At other times, the IV nutrition can replace all the sugars, proteins and fats that the patient needs.
 That complex form of IV nutrition is called TPN (total parenteral nutrition).

 Some babies can take a while to recover after surgery until they can be fed by mouth.
-This partly depends on how the child was feeding before surgery and whether there are any medical reasons affecting the ability of the gut to work.
-It is not unusual for even some kids who have been feeding normally before surgery to have a setback.
+This depends on how the child was feeding before surgery and whether there are any medical reasons affecting the ability of the gut to work.
+It is not unusual for some kids who have been feeding normally before surgery to have a setback.
 They might require some sort of extra nutritional support.
 Nutrition is critical in the healing process.
-At times we place tubes, called feeding tubes, into the stomach (through the mouth or the nose) to make sure your child receives adequate calories to heal properly.
+At times we place tubes, called feeding tubes, into the stomach (through the mouth or the nose) to make sure the child receives adequate calories to heal properly.

 You should use common sense when your child is discharged home.
 Sick people should not visit for the first few days.
 Good and frequent hand washing is critical, especially before examining the wound.
 The wound should be kept clean and dry for the first couple of weeks.
 Generally, we recommend avoiding immunizations within the first six to eight weeks after surgery.